I have a short story for you all! I hope you enjoy it!

 But what if that was the point?

 I take a deep breath and roll my shoulders back as the carriage comes to a halt in front of the palace.
-One of the footmen comes around and opens the door and holds out his hand.
+One of the footmen comes around, opens the door, and holds out his hand.
 I place my gloved hand in his and step out of the golden carriage.

 The castle sparkles before me in the moonlight.
 Lanterns strung on strings soar through the air past the grand stairs, leading up to the palace doors.
 The light from the lanterns glimmers on the fountains.
 The stars only add to the view.

-It is beautiful, but I harden my heart to the fact.
+It is beautiful, but I harden my heart.
 The beauty of the palace is only more proof of the callousness of the king and queen.
 Yes, they are lavish with their money.
 But only on themselves.
 I can’t even start to think what the prince must be like.
-If he was raised with parents who thought only of themselves and never of their people, he must most certainly never look beyond his own nose.
+If he was raised by parents who thought only of themselves and never of their people, he must certainly never look beyond his own nose.